 2.1 The Department for Transport (DfT) identified LCWIP’s in their Cycling & Walking Investment Plan, which was published in 2017.
 Whilst local authorities are not required to develop LCWIPs, these plans are helpful in making it clear where we can develop and deliver improvements to our cycling and walking networks and the funding, we require to deliver these.
 This will place us and our partners in a much stronger position to secure future funding.

 2.2 In the current climate where a resulting impact of COVID – 19 pandemic has seen people wanting to walk and cycle more, the government is placing a greater emphasis on active travel for all or part of people’s daily journeys wherever possible.
+In August 2020, the DfT published a new Cycling & Walking Strategy, ‘Gear Change’, to accelerate their ambitions to increase levels of active travel.
+The strategy emphasises the need to re-allocate and prioritise more space for people cycling and walking.
+To support this new cycle infrastructure design guidance, ‘Local Transport Note (LTN) 1/20’ was published in autumn 2020 which promotes the provision of more segregated routes for cyclists.

 2.3 East Sussex’s LCWIP sets out an ambitious network of additional cycling and walking routes and measures integrated with existing cycling and walking infrastructure.
-This is set alongside the wider plans for the transport network, and alongside the opportunities to maximise the potential to support new housing and employment space coming forward .
+This is set alongside the wider plans for the transport network in our Local Transport Plan, and alongside the opportunities to maximise the potential to support new housing and employment space coming forward through district and borough Local Plans and Neighbourhood Plans

-2.4 This LCWIP will be focussed on those areas where there are the greatest opportunities to increase levels of cycling and walking.
-There is an emphasis on delivering infrastructure improvements which will support those people who currently do not cycle or walk.
+2.4 This LCWIP will be focussed on those areas where there are the greatest opportunities to increase levels of cycling and walking, particularly in our key towns across the coastal strip and important market towns There is an emphasis on delivering infrastructure improvements which will support those people who currently do not cycle or walk.
 At a national level, cycling is underrepresented in people of an older age, women, and Black, Asian and minority ethnic (BAME) and often the barriers which prohibit them from cycling, including concerns around safety and risk, are interrelated.

 2.5 Whilst the LCWIP is focussed on delivering cycling and walking routes and measures, we recognise that people will often only change how they travel if it is convenient and easy.
 By providing training, information and initiatives can help people make this change.
 Working with our key partners this plan will also develop programmes of cycling and walking training, information and initiatives that link with the infrastructure measures coming forward.